MrEbabi/Global-Coupons-for-Woocommerce-Plugin/README.md

 Planned version 1.1.0:

 Ongoing:
-- List the global coupons and count the activate coupons for users
+- List the global coupons and count the activate coupons for users.
-- Show the orders which any global coupons are used by listing with the relevant coupon code
+- Show the orders which any global coupons are used by listing with the relevant coupon code.
 - A video tutorial for example usage.